DEV-learn-co-students/repl-test-v-000/README.md

-## This is a REPL test
+## This is a Readme with Code Challenges and a Quiz

 Schlitz brunch photo booth lumbersexual cliche banjo Intelligentsia street art, bicycle rights salvia four loko vegan raw denim YOLO gluten-free.
 Echo Park 8-bit quinoa, raw denim next level vinyl Shoreditch authentic chambray farm-to-table craft beer XOXO.

-Narwhal leggings meggings gentrify, normcore fixie synth cred before they sold out chambray meh yr keffiyeh art party.
-Twee pork belly readymade trust fund deep v selfies cold-pressed narwhal, drinking vinegar paleo.
-Semiotics pork belly tilde cronut Pinterest.
-Pour-over semiotics tilde High Life.
-Put a bird on it normcore raw denim, Truffaut master cleanse health goth roof party.
+## The three consecutive percent signs below indicate that start of a Repl block.

 %%%

-### Another JS REPL
+### This is the Quiz Title - It is required.

+Here, you can write any necessary directions for the repl.
+It will be parsed as markdown, and even accepts codeblocks!

-Write a `while` loop that fills the given array `tayArray` with five strings, each containing "taylors gonna tay".
+Write a `for` loop that fills the given array `tayArray` with three strings, each containing "taylors gonna tay".

 Here's an example of iteration in JS: